Tanner253/DotNetMotors/README.md

 ## Change Log
 1.0 submits assignment
-1.1 utilizes interface properties and inherited methods i use 2 virtual and 2 abstract and not all classes use all methods or properties and "IS COOL" interfaces are utilized, the virtual methods were isreal and the pric
+1.1 utilizes interface properties and inherited methods i use 2 virtual and 2 abstract and not all classes use all methods or properties and "IS COOL" and "HAS BOW" interfaces are utilized, the virtual methods were isreal and the price